-- It’s considered perfectly good manners to slurp noodles.
-It’s a sign of a good appetite and an appreciation of the meal.
+- It is considered perfectly good manners to slurp noodles, and is a sign of a good appetite and an appreciation of the meal.

-- The Japanese don’t eat or drink in the street unless there are seats provided for them to sit on while they do so.
+- The Japanese do not eat or drink in the street unless there are seats provided for them to sit on while they do so.
 Ice cream cones are an exception to this rule.
-It’s up to you whether you want to abide by this custom: no-one’s going to be particularly upset if they see you wandering down the street munching on a sandwich.
+It is up to you whether you want to abide by this custom: no-one is going to be particularly upset if they see you wandering down the street munching on a sandwich.

-Giving a gift of a gratuity to your guides on the other hand is accepted and appreciated.
-Of course the amount is up to you depending on service but an approximate amount would be around 500¥ (around $5 USD) per person per guided day on an escorted tour.
-Or around 2000¥ per day for a private guide.
+Giving a gift of a gratuity to your guides, on the other hand, is accepted and appreciated.
+Of course the amount is up to you depending on service, but an approximate amount would be around 500¥ (about $5 USD) per person per guided day on an escorted tour, or around 2,000¥ per day for a private guide.

-Slippers are usually provided, but even these should be removed for walking on tatami (straw mats), so travelers should be sure to pack warm socks in winter.
-In establishments that do not allow shoes, special restroom slippers are provided inside such facilities.
-These slippers are to remain in the restroom; though more than one foreigner has worn them throughout the establishment, blissfully unaware of their slipper faux pas.
+Slippers are provided in most ryokans, but even these should be removed for walking on tatami (straw mats), so travelers should be sure to pack warm socks in winter.
+In establishments that do not allow shoes special restroom slippers are provided.
+These slippers are to remain in the restroom, and not to be worn anywhere else in the establishment.

 One of the most enduring Western notions about Japan is that of Japanese courtesy and rigid social etiquette.
-However, with a little sensitivity, there is almost no chance of offending anyone, and the visitor to Japan should rest easy in the knowledge that the Japanese are very forgiving when it comes to the little slip-ups of foreign visitors, but here are a few items that can only help in your travels through Japan.
+However, with a little sensitivity, there is almost no chance of offending anyone, and the visitor to Japan should rest easy in the knowledge that the Japanese are very forgiving when it comes to the little slip-ups of foreign visitors.
+However, here are a few extra items that can only help in your travels through Japan:

-As in other parts of Asia, the respectful way to indicate that someone should approach you is to wave your fingers with palm downwards.
+- Similar to other parts of Asia, the respectful way to indicate that someone should approach you is to wave your fingers with your palm facing downwards.
 Also, when referring to yourself, point to your nose.

-When sitting on the floor, the formal way to sit is with your legs tucked directly beneath you in what is known as the sieza position.
-However, in ordinary situations it is perfectly acceptable to sit in whatever manner is comfortable, as long as you don’t point the bottom of your feet at anyone.
+- When sitting on the floor, the formal way to sit is with your legs tucked directly beneath you in what is known as the sieza position.
+However, in ordinary situations it is perfectly acceptable to sit in whatever manner is comfortable, as long as you do not point the bottom of your feet at anyone.
 Showing someone the bottom of your feet is considered rude.

-When you talk with Japanese people, they’ll say your name and say “san” after your name (a term of respect and honor.)
-But don’t copy them by placing “san” after your own name when you refer to yourself.
+- When you talk with Japanese people, they will say your name with “san” at the end (a term of respect and honor).
+However, do not copy them by placing “san” after your own name when you refer to yourself.

-When handing something to somebody or receiving something from somebody it is considered more polite to use two hands.
+- When handing or receiving something to/from somebody it is considered more polite to use two hands.

-When paying for something whether in a store or restaurant, there will usually be a tray where you can place your cash or credit cards.
+- When paying for something (whether in a store or restaurant) there will usually be a tray where you can place your cash or credit card.
 The cashier will place the change or receipts on this tray and hand it to you.
 It is considered more polite to use the tray instead of handing the money directly to the cashier.

-When riding on escalators, it is common and polite for everyone to stand on one side of the escalator, allowing those who wish to walk up or down the escalator the room to do so.
-There is no rule which side of the escalator to stand on, just simply follow the lead of everyone in front of you.
+- When riding on escalators, it is common and polite for everyone to stand on one side, allowing those who wish to walk up or down the escalator the room to do so.
+There is no rule as to which side of the escalator to stand on, just simply follow the lead of everyone in front of you.